nu-dox/ACD/README.md

 ## Client libraries

 Client harness libraries are in active development.
-These will be the primary way to build on top of ACD — they handle program construction, SSE parsing, interrupt handling, and session management for you.
+These will be the primary way to build coding agent harnesses on top of ACD.

-**We are not accepting contributions at this time.** Once client libraries are available and the op set stabilises, we will open the project up.

 ---